oomer/oomerfarm/README.md

 # oomerfarm

 [ DO NOT USE IN PRODUCTION -- WORK IN PROGRESS ]

-[ ALPHA release v0.1]
+[ ALPHA release v0.1 , only for the technically curious]

-[ BellaRender plugin is especially janky ]
+[ BellaRender plugin is janky, animation support temporarily removed ]
-[ Linux desktop not tested yet , it may work ]
-[ security model under review ]

 ### Disposable personal renderfarm
 >Set up a renderfarm with rented cloud or in-house computers and security bundled in a VPN.